List of my favorite free software tools

 Comodo Firewall replaced my long time favorite firewal – ZoneAlarm, and is now my personal firewall of choice.

 - OracleXE is by far the most sophisticated free RDBMS.
-If you can bare with it’s limitations (1GB SGA, 1 CPU,
+If you can bare with it’s limitations, look no further.

 Oracle related tools